ZhangAoCanada/RADDet/README.md

 	"..."
 }
 ```
-Also, feel free to change other training settings,
+Also, feel free to change other evaluate settings,
 ```json
 "EVALUATE" :
 {